opendistro/for-elasticsearch-docs/docs/elasticsearch/bool.md

 }
 ```

-You will get back a `matched_queries` array that lists the queries that matched these results.
-If you remove the queries not seen in this list, you will still see the exact same result.
+You get back a `matched_queries` array that lists the queries that matched these results:

 ```json
 "matched_queries" : [